🇳🇬

 • Valid passport with at least 6 months validity

-• Company profile of Nigerian sponsor
+• Company registration documents of the Nigerian entity

 📝 Application Steps